karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-trmm-crosscorr.markdown

 	</process>
 ```

 When correlating a single index and a single local observation, setting the parameter _lagplot_ to _True_ infers the identified lag and shifts the plotted time series accordingly.
 By setting the parameter _abs_ to _True_ the best fitted lag is calculated from the absolute cross correlation.
 In effect this means that a highly negative  ("out of phase") correlation will be identified if it is stronger than the best positive cross correlation.
 The figure below shows all four possible combinations of the parameters _lagplot_ and _abs_ for the PDO index and rainfall at the Okavango Delta in Botswana.
+The differences are easiest to see in the correlations of the seasonal signal.

 <figure class="half">
   <a href="{{ site.commonurl }}/images/{{ site.data.images[page.fig2a].file }}"><img src="{{ site.commonurl }}/images/{{ site.data.images[page.fig2a].file }}" alt="image"></a>